sergiotaborda/lense-lang/docs/content/constructors.md

 ~~~~

 The instruction would be trying to assign the number 3 to an array but the compiler would try to promote the value.
-This would not be a very coerent form to create arrays because can be confused with:
+This would not be a very coherent form to create arrays because can be confused with:

 ~~~~brush: lense
 Array<Integer> array = [3];
 ~~~~

-The programmer may have forgoten to surrond the value to be put in the array with brakets.
+The programmer may have forgotten to surround the value to be put in the array with brackets.

-Also, this other example could be made to be valid code using a convertion constructor:
+Also, this other example could be made to be valid code using a conversion constructor:

 ~~~~brush: lense
 Uri address = "http://www.google.com"
 ~~~~

-But this form is not recomemded because implicity constructor, as primary constructors, cannot throw exceptions.
+But this form is not recomemded because an implicit constructor, as primary constructors, can not throw exceptions.
-So a parse operation, that possibly could go wrong, is not suited to a convertion constructor.It is recomended that a construtor based on a string be a named construtor like ``parse(String)``.
+So a parse operation, that possibly could go wrong, is not suited to a conversion constructor.
+It is recomemded that a constructor based on a string be a named constructor like ``parse(String)``.
 Named constructors can throw exceptions.

-As we can see from the above examples, that the convertion construtor is a simple way to promote values of one class to another but only if it is garanteed that convertion will never fail.
+As we can see from the above examples, that the conversion constructor is a simple way to promote values of one class to another but only if it is guaranteed that conversion will never fail.

-As a limitation of convertion construtors the process only works if the class on the left side of the assignment accepts the instances of the class on the right side as valid argument.
+As a limitation of conversion constructors the process only works if the class on the left side of the assignment accepts the instances of the class on the right side as valid argument.

-## Construtors Enhancement
+## Constructors Enhancement

-If the original designer of the left side class did not added the convertion constructor for some other class we can add one latter by creating an [enhancement](enhancements.html), like so:
+If the original designer of the left side class did not added the conversion constructor for some other class we can add one latter by creating an [enhancement](enhancements.html), like so:

 ~~~~brush: lense
 public enhancement AddNaturalConvertionConstrutorToString extends String { // enhances String